Annual Conferences

 “Quality in Action: Putting the learner at the forefront of everything we do”

+How do we raise the Learners experience?
 There are so many aspects to this debate but all have an influence on quality; on perceptions; on learners motivation.
-The conference will encourage participants to share good practice in a range of areas.
+Conference will encourage participants to share good practice in a range of areas.

 - Thursday 27th October

-- The importance of VET in Spain, Soledad Iglesias Jiménez, Deputy-Director General for
+- The importance of VET in Spain, Soledad Iglesias Jiménez, Deputy-Director General for Guidance and VET, Ministry of Education, Culture and Sport, Spain – Download

-Guidance and VET, Ministry of Education, Culture and Sport, Spain – Download here - How private companies can help deliver quality VET in practice.
+- How private companies can help deliver quality VET in practice.
 How can businesses and the different stakeholders assist each other in defining the skill needs in the short and in the long run?
 Locally, regionally and European level.
-Examples to co-operate with the VET schools and trainers as a model – Download here
+Examples to co-operate with the VET schools and trainers as a model – Download

 - Friday 28th October

 - Vocational Education and Training: The OECD Perspective.
 Providing the right mix of up-to-date technical skills and generic skills, including literacy and numeracy, to support broader employability.
 The challenges of ensuring high quality teaching.
-Making the most of work-based learning, Mari Kiviniemi, Deputy Secretary-General of OECD Download here
+Making the most of work-based learning, Mari Kiviniemi, Deputy Secretary-General of OECD – Download

-- Roundtables descriptions – Download here
+- Brochure – Download

 “Excellence in VET.
 What makes VET an attractive pathway to success?”